TOPDyn/TOPDyn/README.md

 ## Prerequisites

-You will need python 3.6.8 and the pip package manager.
+You will need Python 3.6.8 and the pip package manager.

 It's recommended to use a [virtual environment](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0).
 To do this, run the following commands: